rubensworks/article-quoted-triples-index/content/approaches.md

 </figcaption>
 </figure>

-Executing triple pattern queries is identical to the baseline approach as explain in [](#background), except for triple patterns containing quoted variables, such as the query `?person :says <<Violets haveColor ?color>>`.
+Executing triple pattern queries is identical to the baseline approach as explained in [](#background), except for triple patterns containing quoted variables, such as the query `?person :says <<Violets haveColor ?color>>`.
 As this approach has no direct way of matching the `?color` variable to quoted triples, we are required to convert quoted triple pattern terms containing variables to variables,